 of teaching and education work for companies such as CandoCo.
 To Die For

 is Nicks first project with h2dance.

-up in Burgundy, France.
-She studied contemporary dance at Laban and Contact
+grew up in Burgundy, France.
+She studied contemporary dance at Laban and

-Improvisation, yoga and Body Mind Centering between Paris, Italy, Israel
+Contact Improvisation, yoga and Body Mind Centering between Paris, Italy,

-and UK.
-She currently studies Choreological Studies at Laban, a research
+Israel and UK.
+She currently studies Choreological Studies at Laban, a

-course on Laban's theory and practice contemporary developments.
-She works
+research course on Laban's theory and practice contemporary developments.

-as a dancer, teacher and dance-maker for companies or choreographers such
+She works as a dancer, teacher and dance-maker for companies or choreographers

 Joe Moran, Plan B, City Lit and Candoco, working with professionals as